go-xlan/redis-go-suo/README.md

 		panic(err)
 	}
 	if session == nil {
-		fmt.Println("Lock taken - used in different app") return
+		fmt.Println("Lock taken - used in different process") return
 	}